nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Job Health Check Example 1e4a27e6386580b2ae4ac32897b79ed0.md

 ```

-the health check is per port and can have multiple health checks per port.
+The health check is per port and can have multiple health checks per port.

 ## Setting Up a Project Folder to use to show health check functionality